risawitama/verbose-potato/README.md

-## If I could name myself after any Egyptian god, I'd be Set.
+## To be Frank, I'd have to change my name.